 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

-Unless you have a memory in the top 0.1% of people and math skills to boot, you can't track the best deals in your head.
+Unless you have a record-setting memory and math skills to boot, you can’t track the best deals in your head.
 You need a method for tracking your options.
 We suggest Google Sheets, Microsoft Excel, Apple Numbers, or a similar program.

 Consider this.
 If you start with the fixed point that you need four park days, you still need to evaluate the following options:

-- Four full park days with travel days on either side (5 nights, 6 days off of work)
+Four full park days with travel days on either side (5 nights, 6 days off of work/school)

-- An early flight with a park on day one, three days full of parks, and travel on day five (4 nights, 5 days off work)
+An early flight with a park on day one, three days full of parks, and travel on day five (4 nights, 5 days off work/school)

-- A travel day, three full park days, and a park day followed by a light flight on day five (4 nights, 5 days off work)
+A travel day, three full park days, and a park day followed by a light flight on day five (4 nights, 5 days off work/school)

-- An early flight with a park on day one, two full days of parks, and a park day followed by a late flight on day four (3 nights, 4 days off work)
+An early flight with a park on day one, two full days of parks, and a park day followed by a late flight on day four (3 nights, 4 days off work/school)

 That's four options right off the bat, each complicated by the seven steps we offer below.
 No, you can't do this in your head.
 You can't even do it with a bunch of tabs, because trust us that the cookies from all those searches will not play well together.